Private Music Lessons

 Register using the online registration form available in the "Registration Forms and Calendar" section below.

 COVID-19 Update: Lessons may be either in person or online.
 This will be based on individual student and teacher preference.
 You are able to select your preference within the registration form.
 Due to the ever-evolving nature of these times, all information is subject to change.
 In person lessons cannot be guaranteed for all instruments, as they are dependent on a number of health & safety factors.
-For the Spring & Summer 2021 sessions, the following instruments will be online only: flute, voice.
+For the Fall 2021 sessions, the following instruments will be online only (unless fully vaccinated): flute, & voice.
 Certain instruments may have additional protocols.
 Email BCAS@butler.edu with any questions or concerns.

 Fall Term (14 lessons)

 Fall registrations will be accepted through Oct.
 15, 2021

 Tuition | At least one-half due prior to the first lesson.
 Tuition due in full by November 1